 (Yes, that is just the headline.)

-UPDATE, February 2018: A concerned elementary school teacher has been in touch from Maryland, worrying that this article might give impressionable students the wrong idea.
-So, to clarify: while alligators have often been found in and around New York, it seems unlikely that they lived in the sewers – or at least, not for long, since they’d probably die of cold and disease down there.
+While alligators have often been found in and around New York, it seems unlikely that they lived in the sewers – or at least, not for long, since they’d probably die of cold and disease down there.
 So, to be clear, when we say a grain of truth, we mean just that.
-There are not thriving colonies of gators down there, and we never meant to imply that there were.
+There are no thriving colonies of gators down there.

 The alligator story has also imprinted itself, albeit less deeply, on Paris.
 In 1984, sewer workers under the Pont Neuf Bridge found a Nile alligator, which had supposedly been eating rubbish and rats to survive.
-It was christened Eleanore and still resides in an aquarium in the city of Vannes.
-(In true Parisian style, the city has yet to celebrate anything as undignified as an Alligators in the Sewers Day.)
+It was christened Eleanore.

 In London, there are no alligators that we know of, and fears instead tend to focus on giant rats – perhaps not surprisingly, since they carried the Bubonic Plague that managed to wipe out half the city’s population in the 14th century.